cptanalatriste/aco-flowshop/README.md

 How to use this code
 --------------------
-The code uploaded to this GitHub Repository corresponds to a Java Project developed on the Eclipse IDE.
+The code uploaded to this GitHub Repository corresponds to a Maven Java Project.
 You should be able to import it as an existing project to your current workspace.

 **This project depends on the Isula Framework**.
 You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula